132nd-vWing/176th/Airspace/PG/CF/PG-VFR.md

 ### ZAR-3
 *Enter BRIDGE above 2000ft AGL, continue to WAREHOUSE at 2000ft AGL or ABOVE.
 Descend to 1500ft AGL by CASTLE for recovery*

+### MASHI-1
+*Enter BRIDGE above 2000ft AGL, descend to 1500ft AGL by BEND for recovery*

+### MASHI-2
+*Enter HILLS above 2000ft AGL, descend to 1500ft AGL by BEND for recovery*

 # OIKB - BANDAR ABBAS AFB